ManishSkr/Icon/README.md

 # Icon
-File transfer from remote location to local system using script(also for the password protected server)
+File transfer from remote location to local system using script(also for the password protected server), without using winscp.